syncfusion-content/wpf-docs/wpf/TouchSupport.md

 <td>View swiping, Scrolling and Dragging </td>
 <td>-</td>
 <td>Tap support for the Cell selection, Appointment selection, and Double-tap support to the appointment editor.</td>
-<td>By default, Hold on any timeslot or month cell, The Cell Context menu opened.
-By disabling the appointment drag and drop to setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_AppointmentEditFlag) property except DragDrop and Hold on any appointment, The Appointment Context menu opened.</td>
+<td>By default, hold on any timeslot or month cell, The cell context menu will be opened, The appointment context menu will be open on holding if appointment drag and drop disabled by using the property [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_AppointmentEditFlag).</td>
 </tr>

 <tr>